-Others are unfortunate passed away early and didn't have a chance to enjoy their retirement benefits.
+Others unfortunately passed away early and didn’t have a chance to enjoy their retirement benefits.

 Hence, do not rely on your pensions.

-Now more than ever we have so much opportunity to improve our finances and not relying solely on pensions.
-Internet and the digital age has given us so much, that information is now accessible to anybody.
+Now more than ever we have so much opportunity to improve our finances and not rely solely on pensions.
+The Internet and the digital age has given us so much, that information is now accessible to anybody.

-Millennial's have the greatest opportunity especially if they work early and start investing and may not need to work till they’re in their 40’s, 50’s more so in their 60’s.
+Millennials have the greatest opportunity especially if they work and start investing early.
+They may not need to work till they’re in their 40’s, 50’s more so in their 60’s.

 Accumulate Assets not Liabilities

-Look for other sources of income and accumulate assets that produces income such as stocks (dividend), real estate (Rental Income), Bonds and notes (interest), and intellectual property (royalties) to name a few.
-On the other end of the scale, limit or cut down your liabilities.
+Look for other sources of income and accumulate assets that produce income such as dividend stocks, real estate (Rental Income), Bonds and notes (interest), and intellectual property (royalties) to name a few.
+On the other hand, embrace frugality and minimalism.
+Limit or cut down your liabilities.

 Once you have accumulated enough assets to support your lifestyle then you may not need to work till your pensionable age.

 Work will be much more fun because you don’t need the money.
 You can now do things that you are very passionate about and you’ll soon find out that your options are limitless.

 More often than not when one is financially literate they not only look after their financial well-being but they tend to protect their very own asset, their personal health as well.
 They eat right and are physically active.
 They visit the gym regularly.